davide-casiraghi/davide-casiraghi.github.io/_guides/laravel_serialization.md

 ## What is serialization?
 - It's a way to store the values of an object into a text string format.
-- To convert our models, and our relationships to arrays or JSON.
+- To convert our models, and our relationships to **arrays** or **JSON**.

 ## When is it used?
 - Usually when we build JSON APIs, we will often need to convert our models and our relationships to arrays or JSON.

 ## How does Laravel address this?
-- Eloquent includes convenient methods for
+- Eloquent includes convenient methods for:
   - making these conversions
   - controlling which attributes are included in your serializations.

 ---